michedepain/fellow_minesweeper/README.md

 - 💥 Game over when hitting a mine
 - 🔄 Auto-reveal of adjacent empty cells

+## 📜 Game Rules

+1. 🎯 The goal is to reveal all cells that don't contain mines.
+2. 🔢 Numbers indicate how many mines are adjacent to that cell.
+3. 💥 If you reveal a cell with a mine, the game is over.
+4. 🏆 If you reveal all non-mine cells, you win!
+5. 0️⃣ Revealing a cell with no adjacent mines automatically reveals adjacent cells.

 ## 📋 Table of Contents

 - [Project Setup](#-project-setup)